-Fiduciary Funds: These funds are used to account for fiduciary activities.
-Fiduciary activities are those in which the District acts as trustee or agent for resources that belong to others.
-These activities are not included in the District-Wide Financial Statements, because their resources do not belong to the District, and are not available to be used.
-There are two classes of fiduciary funds, however the District only utilizes the agency fund.
+Fiduciary Fund: This fund is used to account for fiduciary activities.
+Fiduciary activities are those in which the District acts as trustee or custodian for resources that belong to others.
+These activities are not included in the District-Wide Financial Statements because their resources do not belong to the District and are not available to be used.
+The District's fiduciary fund includes the custodial fund which is used to account for real property taxes and PILOT collected on behalf of other governments and disbursed to other governments.
+This fund is custodial in nature.
+Assets are held by the District as a custodian.